An easy way to embrace your sexuality? Wear a miniskirt.

 One of the most intimate moments I’ve had with myself was when I spent 8 hours drawing a nude self-portrait.
 Taking nude selfies does wonders too.

-If you’re feeling brave, dare to look at your vulva in the mirror.
+If you’re feeling brave, dare to look at your genitals in the mirror.
 Sexologist Martha Lee advises us to use the correct terms for our body parts, so that “we can make sense of what we know and feel in our body.”

 Bring your full awareness to the experience: go slowly and focus on any pleasurable sensations.
 Let go of any expectations and explore what kind of touch feels good.
 Breathe deeply.